-NSAB policy is that all staff working with adults at risk will have a refresher of some kind, minimum every 3 years.
+NSAB policy is that all staff working with adults at risk will have a refresher of some kind, minimum every three years.

 Attending safeguarding conferences and / or events would count towards safeguarding practice / professional development (CPD) also, especially for staff who already hold more expertise / experience in safeguarding, or want to develop their skills.
 Depending on the content it is possible that would be enough to count as a refresher too.

 You might find that some of your staff will need / would like more in-depth training if their role is more involved with potential adults at risk – St Thomas do a course called ‘Learning Lessons from Safeguarding Reviews’, which gives a chance to explore wider themes and practice in more depth.